DerJanniku/bashclient-launcher/README.md

 # BashClient Launcher

-BashClient Launcher is a custom Minecraft launcher for Windows that provides improved performance and includes small mods similar to Badlion, LabyMod, and Luna.
+BashClient Launcher is a custom Minecraft launcher for Windows that provides improved performance and includes small mods similar to Badlion, LabyMod, and LunarClient.

 ## Features

 - Launch the custom Minecraft client "BashClient"
 - Install mods to the Minecraft mods directory
-- Simple and user-friendly interface
+- Load custom mods
+- Open Mod Manager
+- Open Installer
+- Open Marketplace

 ## Requirements